This article may contain compensated links. Please read disclaimer for more info.

 Lascaux was discovered in 1940 by a group of local young boys and opened to the public in 1963.
 Unfortunately, human breath started to make the paintings deteriorate, so the original site was permanently closed in the 80s.

 The current site is a perfect replica of the original.
-It is called Lascaux IV, being Lascaux II and Lascaux III partial replicas that you can eventually also visit.
+It is called Lascaux IV, being Lascaux II and Lascaux III partial replicas that you can also visit.
 Don’t miss Lascaux IV’s great guided visit, which starts with an emotional approach to the discovery.
 You can visit Lascaux IV on a day trip from Sarlat or as part of a Dordogne road trip.
 Book your tickets well in advance!

-This bucket list France ends on the Brittany coast.
+The best things to do in France list ends on the Brittany coast.
 With its many islands and islets, its microclimate that warms the sea, and its sweet life, the Gulf of Morbihan is one of the most beautiful landscapes in western Frane to discover all year.

-Morbihan means little sea in the local language, and it is the perfect place for sailing on a catamaran, hiking or exploring the little islands protected from the vagaries of the ocean.
+Morbihan means little sea in the local language, and it is the perfect place for sailing on a catamaran, hiking, or exploring the little islands protected from the vagaries of the ocean.
 Among the fifty or so islands in Morbihan, Île aux Moines and Île d’ Arz are locals’ favorites.